 - ADCA welcomes charitable gifts to continue its work, and donations from members and their families are much appreciated.
-Any donations of money for the organisation handed to staff or volunteers must be passed on to the Development Coordinator as soon as possible, so that a receipt and letter of thanks can be issued to the donor.
-Members and their carers may also send donations by cheque or postal order direct to ADCA at its charity address. - 2.
+Any donations of money for the organisation handed to staff or volunteers must be passed on to the General Manager as soon as possible, so that a receipt and letter of thanks can be issued to the donor.
+Members and their carers may also send donations by cheque or postal order direct to ADCA at its charity address.
+Donations may also be made by bank transfer - details can be obtained from the ADCA office. - 2.
 The use of Gift Aid should be encouraged as this increases the income to ADCA.